pabloi09/issueWSL/README.md

 <img src="https://github.com/pabloi09/issueWSL/blob/master/showing.gif?raw=true"/>

-Now create a direct access to this exe and set it a beautiful icon and you will have access to your script with a click!
+Now create a direct access to this exe and set it a beautiful icon.
+You will have access to your script with a click!

 <img src="https://github.com/pabloi09/issueWSL/blob/master/demo2.png?raw=true"/>